 Before the city of Estella-Lizarra was founded, there was a small Vascon settlement known as Lizarra (ash tree).
-Its inhabitants were country folk who paid allegiance to the King of Pamplona and Navarre, and they spoke a language known as new city of Estella-Lizarra was born, 20 km from Puente la Reina and the same distance from Los Arcos, to provide overnight shelter for the pilgrims.
-In 1090, King Sancho Ramírez granted the city on the banks of the river Ega the 'Fuero de Estella' (a 'Fuero' is a Charter) to encourage Frankish traders to settle there, exempting them from paying taxes
+Its inhabitants were country folk who paid allegiance to the King of Pamplona and Navarre, and they spoke a language known as Vascuence.

+At the end of the 11th century, the Royal Pilgrim's Way to Santiago was being established, also known as the French Way, and the new city of Estella-Lizarra was born, 20 km from Puente la Reina and the same distance from Los Arcos, to provide overnight shelter for the pilgrims.
+In 1090, King Sancho Ramírez granted the city on the banks of the river Ega the 'Fuero de Estella' (a 'Fuero' is a Charter) to encourage Frankish traders to settle there, exempting them from paying taxes (the Frankish privilege).